 10 Things To See In China That You Probably Didn’t Know Existed

-I’ve been on the road a lot in China.
+Things To See In China: I’ve been on the road a lot in China.
 All in all, I spent two months railing and bussing all across the country and discovered new, amazing places at every corner.
-Here are my favorites, the places that really kicked ass:
+Here are the places that really kicked ass:

 1. Zhangjiajie National Forest Park, Hunan Province